snakemake/snakemake/docs/snakefiles/rules.rst

         script:
             "path/to/script.jl"

-In the Julia_ script, a ``snakemake`` object is available, which can be accessed similar to the :ref:`Python case <Python>`, with the only difference that you have to index from 1 instead of 0.
+In the Julia_ script, a ``snakemake`` object is available, which can be accessed similar to the :ref:`Python case <snakefiles-python>`, with the only difference that you have to index from 1 instead of 0.

 Rust_
 ~~~~~